pongasoft/re-mock/docs/Documentation.md

 - a destination of audio of type `MAUDst` (accessible via `tester.dst()`)

-After instantiating the tester, you need to wire your out sockets by calling `tester.wireMainOut(...)`.
-This allows you to control exactly when the wiring happens (for example if you want to test the device when nothing is connected).
+After instantiating the tester, the out sockets needs to be wired by calling `tester.wireMainOut(...)`.
+This allows exact control on when the wiring happens (for example if the use case calls for testing the device when nothing is connected).

-Note that the `wireMainOut` api uses `std::optional` in the event you only have one socket to wire (mono device).
+Note that the `wireMainOut` api uses `std::optional` in the event there is only one socket to wire (mono device).

-The tester provides an additional convenient `nextBatch` api which lets you provide note events and returns the audio stereo buffer (64 samples) from the output (main out).
+This tester adds a convenient `nextBatch` api which provides note events and returns the audio stereo buffer (64 samples) from the output (main out).
 In other words:

 ```cpp
 auto noteEvents = MockNotePlayer::NoteEvents{}.noteOn(Midi::A_440);